 Sometimes we just feel useless and not worthy to be happy.
 Tears are just bursting out and we’re ready to give up everything.
 When that happens to you, this letter will perfect reminder to love yourself once again.
-It’s from the book called UNFILTERED written by Lilly Collins.
-In her book, she said that this can be torn out and folded in your wallet, pinned up on your wall or mirror, or simply read once and then put away for a rainy day.
-So It’s permitted to post it here and share to someone who needs it the most.
+This note is from the book called Unfiltered by Lilly Collins I’ve recently read.
+In her book, she permitted that this can be torn out and folded in your wallet, pinned up on your wall or mirror, or simply read once and then put away for a rainy day.
+So I post it here to share to someone who needs it the most.
 Take your time and read this note to your inner heart.

 A note to self: